miabbott/ib-ostree-native-container-lab/README.md

 Wait the necessary time for the build to complete; time will vary based on the specs of your "builder" system.

+To watch the status of the compose use:

+`watch -n 15 composer-cli compose info <uuid>`

 When the build has completed, fetch the tarball, explode it to disk, and serve it up via HTTP.
 This might be best done in a separate terminal so as not to flood your working terminal with log messages.

 ```bash